enso-org/enso-archive/doc/syntax/specification/syntax.md

 - When a function is provided multiple `_` arguments, they are desugared left to right as the arguments would be applied to the function definition, creating nested lambdas.

-## Scoping Rules
-Enso's scoping rules should be fairly familiar to most other programming languages, as it uses standard lexical scoping with shadowing.
-However, there are a few unique points to keep in mind:

-- There is no separation between the type and term levels.
-This means that, for a given lexical scope, type, function and lambda variables exist in the same name space.
-- This means that if different names are used on the type and value level to refer to the same entity, both names are valid.
-- Name clashes between different entities are not allowed.
-- Shadowing between different lexical scopes occurs as standard.
-- Shadowing in the same lexical scope may only occur in a chain of lambdas, and in such a case the shadowed variables must unify.
-- Variables from the body are accessible in the type signature.
-- Variables from the type signature are accessible in the body.

 ## Field Access
 Enso provides multiple ways for users to access data from their types.
 It has